uddeepta-deka/uddeepta-deka.github.io/_posts/2018-09-01-of_humans_and_stardust.md

   about 4.6 billion years.
 Although, the details of how the Earth came into being are yet being worked out by scientists but there are two widely accepted theories about its formation.</p>

-While one theory – the theory of core accretion – works well with the formation of the terrestrial planets like Earth, the other theory
+<p>While one theory – the theory of core accretion – works well with the formation of the terrestrial planets like Earth, the other theory
   – the disk instability method – may account for the creation of giant planets like Jupiter.
 In both the theories, however, one considers that approximately 4.6 billion years ago, the solar system existed as a cloud of dust and gas known as a solar nebula.
   Collisions in this cloud of gaseous materials with the assistance of gravity led to the formation of Sun and the other planets.
   An impact by a large body on the young Earth’s mantle made pieces of Earth to fly off.
-Gravity made these pieces come together and form the moon.</div>
+Gravity made these pieces come together and form the moon.</p>

 <h2 class="wp-block-heading has-text-align-center">IV</h2>